mbrookhuis/SUSE-Manager-Tools/documentation/monitoring.md

   monitoring_system_update: True
   monitoring_system_highstate: False
 </pre>

+Note:<br>
+If 127.0.0.1 is used for hostname, only from the same host the monitoring service can be accessed.
+When using 0.0.0.0, the service can be accessed from any host.
+Alternative, the hostname can be set to the IP address or the FQDN of the host.

 To remove records or get the status of the monitored hosts, curl commands can be used.
 #### Get Status (GET to `/status`)